SV-ROS/intro_to_ros/README.md

  ### Setup the Intro to ROS Packages

-After creating the SDCard insert it into the Rasperry PI and boot it - at this point its best if you have an HDMI monitr, mouse and keyboard attached or you can work via an SSh terminal sesion.
+After creating the SDCard insert it into the Rasperry PI and boot it - at this point its best if you have an HDMI monitor, mouse and keyboard attached or you can work via an SSH terminal sesion.

 Initial login is as: